bandprotocol/launch/band-v3-testnet-1/docs/setup-cylinder.md

 The document is written based on the assumption that the program runs on Ubuntu 24.04 LTS.

-Before beginning instructions, the following variables should be set to be used in further instructions.
-Please make sure that these variables are set every time when using the new shell session.

 ## Prerequisite

 - [Joined as a testnet validator](https://github.com/bandprotocol/launch/blob/master/band-v3-testnet-1/README.md)
 - Selected as a TSS member

+## Setup Variables

+Before beginning instructions, the following variables should be set to be used in further instructions.
+Please make sure that these variables are set every time when using the new shell session.

 ```bash
 # Chain ID of Band V3 Testnet #1